 - Funding of $50,000 per electorate will be allocated to all 93 electorates throughout NSW

 - Funds from under-subscribed electorates will be made available to over-subscribed electorates

 - Applicant must identify their ‘home ground’ address to ensure the application is assessed in the correct electorate e.g., your training ground

 - Sport Access: $5,000

-- Applications may be considered from Sport Clubs associated with a school, church or university providing they are a not for profit club that are incorporated in their own right.
+Applications may be considered from Sport Clubs associated with a school, church or university providing they are a not-for-profit club incorporated in their own right.

 - Individuals, groups of individuals and unincorporated organisations

-- Incorporated not-for-profit organisations that are not a Sport associated with the list of sports at Appendix B in the Guidelines
+- Incorporated not-for-profit organisations that are not a sport associated with the list of sports listed in the guidelines

-- Clubs whose activities are not considered to be active in nature e.g. Remote/Radio controlled activities, fishing
+- Clubs whose activities are considered to be of a recreational nature e.g., remote/radio-controlled activities, fishing

 - State Sporting Organisations and State Sporting Organisations for People with a Disability